Incontinence

 During the initial assessment, patients are asked about:

-Obtaining a complete medication profile is vital, not only of prescription medications, but also over-the-counter medications, including herbal and vitamin supplements.
+Obtaining a complete medication profile is vital, not only for prescription medications, but also for over-the-counter medications, including herbal and vitamin supplements.

 The clinician obtains a full and detailed health history, beginning with existing conditions that may lead to incontinence.